Characteristic measures for language stable subshifts: Genericity of language stable shifts

 We show that the set of language stable shifts is a dense $G_{\delta}$, with respect to the Hausdorff topology, in both the space of all subshifts with a fixed alphabet and in the subspace of positive entropy subshifts with a fixed alphabet.

 We start by defining the distance between two subshifts over the same alphabet: if $\mathcal{A}$ is a finite alphabet and $X, Y\subseteq\mathcal{A}^{\Z}$ are two subshifts, define

-This metric is equivalent to the usual Hausdorff metric but is more convenient for our purposes, and two shifts are close if their sequences agree on large (finite) subsets of the integers.
-Endowed with the metric~\eqref{def:distance}, the space of all subshifts of $\mathcal{A}^{\Z}$ is a compact metric space (recall that by definition, a subshift $X$ is a closed subset of $\mathcal A^\Z$).
+This metric gives the usual Hausdorff metric on the space of subshifts of $\A^{\Z}$.
+Endowed with the metric~\eqref{def:distance}, the space of all subshifts of $\mathcal{A}^{\Z}$ is a compact metric space (recall that by definition, a subshift $X$ is a closed, $\sigma$-invariant subset of $\mathcal A^\Z$).

 Fixing a finite alphabet $\A$, a property of subshifts is said to be {\em generic} if it holds for a dense $G_{\delta}$ subset of the space of all subshifts, in this topology.
 A property is {\em generic among shifts of positive entropy} if it defines a dense $G_{\delta}$ (in the induced topology) in the subspace of subshifts of positive entropy.
 Let $S$ denote the set of all subshifts of $\mathcal{A}^{\Z}$ and let $S^+$ denote the set of all subshifts of $\A^{\Z}$ with positive topological entropy.
 For any $c> 0$, let $S^+_{\geq c}$ denote the set of all subshifts of $\A^\Z$ with topological entropy greater than or equal to $c$.